OpenAcousticDevices/AudioMoth-Project/README.md

 ### Usage ###

-When run, this implementation will flash an LED and handle USB interactions to enable communication with the [AudioMoth Time App](https://github.com/OpenAcousticDevices/AudioMoth-Time-App).
+When run, this implementation will flash an LED and handle USB interactions to enable communication with the [AudioMoth Time App](https://github.com/OpenAcousticDevices/AudioMoth-Time-App) and the [AudioMoth Flash App](https://github.com/OpenAcousticDevices/AudioMoth-Flash-App).

 ### Documentation ###